broadinstitute/gnomad-browser/packages/t2d/README.md

 ## Introduction

 This folder contains components from the `gnomadjs` project designed for use in the Type II Diabetes (T2D) portal.
-There is a JavaScript bundling process for packaging code, and examples of how to embed components into another page.
+Here we describe an example component, the development environment, a JavaScript bundling workflow for packaging code, and an example of how to embed the component into another page.

 ## Requirements